osiell/a4o_delivery_relaypoint/README.md

 # Delivery Relay Point (a4o)

-[Add the description of your module here].
+Does nothing alone, adds the management of relay points to the transport modules that depend on it.

 ## Installing